 Step 1: Step 1: Making the Legs

-First you are going to want to measure your tailgate as every make/model is different and assuming you will be using an old beater of a tail gate there will be imperfections. on the tailgate I used there was a slight bow in it from years of use which is why it was not used on the truck again).
+First you are going to want to measure your tailgate as every make/model is different and assuming you will be using an old beater of a tail gate there will be imperfections. on the tailgate I used there was a slight bow in it from years of use which is why it was not being put back onto my truck.

-- take your original square plates (drilled with the "L" shape holes) and bolt them to the underside of the tailgate, next stand you legs up with the shelf bar attached (should be looking something like an "H" at this point) onto the center of the plates.
+- 3) Take your original square plates (drilled with the "L" shape holes) and bolt them to the underside of the tailgate where they go.
+Stand you legs up with the shelf bar attached (should be looking something like an "H" at this point) onto the center of the plates.
 It is a must that you make sure they are not leaning one way or are off center as you want your table balanced, this can be a time consuming step but its worth it to make sure that it is correct and straight.
 When you get the legs straight and where they need to go spot weld them in place. repeat on the other side.

-- after everything is spot welded in place unbolt the legs now attached to the corner plate from the table and do a complete weld around all areas.
+- 4) After everything is spot welded in place unbolt the legs now attached to the corner plate from the table in order to do a complete weld around all areas.

 Step 2: Step 2: Paint

-Now that the legs have been ground down you can turn more of your attention to the centerpiece, the tailgate.
+Now that the framework for the legs have been welded and ground down you can turn more of your attention to the centerpiece, the tailgate.
 This part is 100% up to your preference of style and skill level.

-First you will want to make sure you properly sand down the surface to remove unwanted material as well as give the paint a rough surface to stick to, my tailgate was close to how I wanted so I used a small grit sand paper to just scuff the surface.
-Next you will want to clean the surface thoroughly making sure to remove oils and other particles that will show up as impurities in the paint, paint thinner or acetone work great.
+First you will want to make sure you properly sand down the surface to remove unwanted material as well as give the paint a rough surface to stick to, my tailgate was close to how I wanted so I used a small grit sand paper and brillo pad to just scuff the surface.
+Next you will want to clean the surface thoroughly making sure to remove oils and other particles that will show up as impurities in the paint, paint thinner, acetone, or mineral spirits work great.
 Do all of these steps with the legs as well as they will need to be painted.

 First step of painting after the surface is prepared is to put on a coat of primer, I used a metal etching primer to make sure I got good adhesion and coverage.
 You can find a spray can of this that will do the job at Ace Hardware.
 As you can see from the picture I formed a tripod out of ladders that allowed me to hang the tailgate in the middle of and use a spray gun (you do not need this you can easily just use spray can, I used a spray gun because I had it from painting the truck and thought why not).
 After the primer was dry I decided on a white tailgate so I got a can of white oil based paint, thinned it with acetone and sprayed the tailgate for 3 coats.
 Since the paint was glossy I decided not to do a clear coat.
-For the legs I simply used a black rattle can to finish the legs off after the primer had dried.
+For the legs I simply used a gloss black rattle can to finish the legs off after the primer had dried.

 Step 3: Step 3: Putting It All Together